dwdas9/home/articles/SynapseAnalytics/01-Synapse-Basic-Concepts.md

 ### <span style="color: DodgerBlue">Dedicated Pool (AKA SQL DW)</span>

 A full SQL Warehouse (a large SQL server) that you own.
-This means there is a traditional, old-school SQL database with real, dedicated storage, just like the good old MSSQL Server, not just some abstract storage solution using ADLS (no insults to Serverless Pool ;-).
+This means there is a traditional, old-school SQL database with real, dedicated storage, not just some abstract storage solution using ADLS (no insults to Serverless Pool ;-).
 It’s the poor man’s engine).

 - **Full-blown SQL Warehouse**: Just a few years ago, it was called SQL Data Warehouse.
 - **<span style="color:blue;">Own local storage, not international calls to ADLS</span>**: It has its own storage, just like SQL Server.
 No, it’s not ADLS; it’s real SQL storage.